Netflix/falcor/model.md

     todosById: {
         "44": {
             $type: "atom",
-            value: [1,2,3,4]
+            value: [1, 2, 3, 4]
         }
     }
 }});

 model.setValue('todosById[44]');
-//@TODO: how ummm...exactly do you set an atom in the cache?
+//@TODO: how do you set an atom in the cache?
 // This outputs the following to the console:
 ```